Manuperezro/YogaCourses-MSP4/README.md

    - I will like to add the option to download the videos into the users pc after purchase.

    ##### Membership Options

-   - I will probably include some memberships options so the users can get acces to specific content, depends of the membership they purchase.
+   - I will probably include some memberships options so the users can get access to specific content, depends of the membership they purchase.

-   - In this project the content can be accese without actually purchase, as I wanted to create the logic for a shopping cart using in real life e-commerce appication with the Idea that DVDs will be sent to the users addres without delivery cost.
+   - In this project the content can be access it without actually purchase, as I wanted to create the logic for a shopping cart using in real life e-commerce application with the Idea that DVDs will be sent to the users address without delivery cost.

    ##### Yoga API

-   - I will include a yoga API wich will be used by users to transalate some yoga poses from Sanskrit to their english name.
+   - I will include a yoga API which will be used by users to translate some yoga poses from Sanskrit to their English name.

 [top](#content)